Distributed Multi-Agent Reinforcement Learning with One-hop Neighbors and Compute Straggler Mitigation: Experiments

 \paragraph{Food Collection}

-The convergence rewards and convergence times in this environment are shown in Tab.~\ref{tab:food_conv}.
-The results show that, when the problem scale is small, DARL1N, MADDPG and MFAC achieve similar performance in terms of policy quality.
-As the problem scale increases, the performance of MADDPG and MFAC degrades significantly and becomes much worse than DARL1N or EPC when $M=12$ and $M=24$, which is also shown in Figs.~\ref{fig:spread_rewardc}-\ref{fig:spread_rewardd}.
+Tab.~\ref{tab:food_conv} shows that, in Food Collection, when the problem scale is small, DARL1N, MADDPG and MFAC achieve similar performance in terms of policy quality.
+As the problem scale increases, the performance of MADDPG and MFAC degrades significantly and becomes much worse than DARL1N or EPC when $M=12$ and $M=24$, which is also illustrated in Fig.~\ref{fig:spread_reward}.
 The convergence reward achieved by DARL1N is comparable or sometimes higher than that achieved by EPC.
 Moreover, the convergence speed of DARL1N is the highest among all methods in all scenarios.
+Notably, the convergence time of DALR1N and EPC increases, while that of MADDPG and MFAC decreases as $M$ increases to 24.
+This occurs because MADDPG and MFAC fail to handle such large-scale networks, causing them to stop learning earlier.

+To evaluate the impact of the proposed one-hop neighbor reward formulation on the learning performance, we also present in Fig.~\ref{fig:spread_reward} the training rewards of DARL1N with a standard reward definition, labeled as DARL1N (Full Range), whose neighbor distance $d$ is set to cover the entire environment, thereby including all agents as one-hop neighbors.
+The results show that DARL1N (Full Range) achieves performance comparable to EPC but performs worse than DARL1N with a small number of agents considered as one-hop neighbors.
+This suggests that in the Food Collection environment, agent behavior primarily depends on interactions with a nearby, smaller group of agents.
+Fig.~\ref{fig:spread_tt} illustrates the training time of DARL1N (Full Range), which increases compared to DARL1N due to the inclusion of more agents in the reward calculations.

-Fig.~\ref{fig:spread_tt} shows the average training time for running 30 iterations.
-Similar as the results obtained in the Ising Model, DARL1N achieves the highest training efficiency and its training time grows linearly as the number of agents increases.
-When $M=24$, EPC takes the longest training time.
+Fig.~\ref{fig:spread_tt} also presents the training times of the four benchmarks.
+Among all methods compared, DARL1N achieves the highest training efficiency and its training time grows linearly as the number of agents increases.
+When $M=24$, EPC takes the longest time to train.
 This is because of the complex policy and Q neural network architectures in EPC, the input dimensions of which grow linearly and quadratically, respectively, with more agents.

+To demonstrate DARL1N's applicability to general MARL problems with global reward and transition models, we conduct a comparison study using a variant of the Food Collection environment where agents must coordinate to exclusively collect all the food.
+As shown in Fig.~\ref{fig:adv_score}(a), DARL1N achieves the highest reward level with the fastest training speed.
+This is due to its distributed learning architecture, which reduces training experience correlation and accelerates training through parallel computing, even without decomposition.
+In contrast, EPC performs significantly worse, likely because curriculum learning struggles with global agent coordination.